Glossary of Terms

 Urostomy

-A surgically created opening (usually on the abdomen) that allows urine to flow out of the body.
+A surgically created opening with a section of bowel (usually on the abdomen) that allows urine to flow out of the body.
 A urostomy may also be called a urinary diversion.

-This type of pouch has a drain tap or spout at the end since it is designed to drain liquid contents (usually urine) from a pouch.
-A person with a urostomy or urinary diversion would use this type of pouch.
+This type of bag has a drain tap or spout at the end since it is designed to drain liquid contents (usually urine) from a bag.
+A person with a urostomy or urinary diversion would use this type of bag.